 Condo AGM / Management

-Obviously on buying your property you will need to furnish it.
+Obviously, on buying your property you will need to furnish it.
 As to guiding you on a budget for this, well that is an almost impossible feat.
-I furnished my rented home for next-to-nothing as I bought second-hand items off other expats leaving Singapore, but if I was furnishing my brand new condo, I would definitely feel more house-proud and want to go shopping.
+I furnished my rented home for next-to-nothing as I bought second-hand items off other expats leaving Singapore, but if I was furnishing my brand new condo, I would feel more house-proud and want to go shopping.
 There are no shortages of furniture stores in Singapore, so set aside a good budget and enjoy the process.

 Renting out Your Condo